shakerin/pyland/Project Status and Plan.md

     files including parameters (for now)

 ### step 2
-    All directories and files will be created based on the units
+    All directories and files will be created based on the inputs

 ### More
     Further details will be added after initial coding is complete.